How to Process Excel Data in Python and Pandas

 • Next, we create an empty pandas dataframe using the DataFrame() function defined in the pandas module.

 • Once we have the empty dataframe, we will use the to_excel() method to convert it to an empty Excel file.
 The to_excel() method takes the ExcelWriter object returned by the ExcelWriter() function as its first input argument.
-It also takes the name of the new sheet as input to the sheet_name parameter.
+It also takes the new sheet’s name as input to the sheet_name parameter.

 • Finally, we will close the ExcelWriter object using close() method to ensure the file is saved properly.